mischa-s/Tout-Doux/README.md

 ## Releases
 **Note about testing:** *Tests, especially while building an API are NOT optional or nice to have.
 In general, an untested app is not worth having ;) Today, we're going to try to TDD our way through this app.
+We're going to use the testing library [supertest.](https://github.com/visionmedia/supertest)

 1. Decide which endpoint you want to write.
 2. Add a section in the README describing the behavior of that endpoint.